ikarslio/TopBJets/Configuration/analysis/common/test/crab3/README.md

 * if starting a new production, `crab3_localarea.py --mask-data` (see script description below).

-* prepare the datasets JSON, i.e. a JSON file containing the configuration of the TopBJets ntuples to be produced via crab3.
+* prepare the **datasets JSON**, i.e. a JSON file containing the configuration of the TopBJets ntuples to be produced via crab3.
 This file needs to be prepared by hand.
 Examples can be found in the `datasets/` directory.

-* run `crab3_production_json.py` to create the production JSON.
+* run `crab3_production_json.py` to create the **production JSON**.
 This contains all the information needed for submitting a set of crab3 tasks.
 Necessary inputs include the datasets JSON(s), the target Tier-2 storage area and the target output directory for the final TopBJets ntuples.
 This JSON file should be kept at hand as long as the corresponding tasks are running (see `crab3_monitor.py`).
 For more info, do `crab3_production_json.py -h`.

   * `source json_production.sh`